On rainbow tetrahedra in Cayley graphs: -types and -type graphs

 \section{$K_4$-types and $K_4$-type graphs}

-A $K_4$-{\it type} of $\Z_n$, ($\Z$), is a maximal class of $6$-tuples $abcde\!f$ of colors of $I_n$, ($\N$), such that $abc$, $cde$, $ae\!f$ and $bdf$ are $K_3$-types of $\Z_n$, ($\Z$).
-Note that such a maximal class has at most 24 6-tuples.
+A $K_4$-{\it type} of $\Z_n$ (resp. $\Z$) is a maximal class of $6$-tuples $abcde\!f$ of colors of $[k]$ (resp. $\N$) such that $abc$, $cde$, $ae\!f$ and $bdf$ are $K_3$-types of $\Z_n$ (resp. $\Z$).
+Such a class has at most twenty-four 6-tuples.
 A 6-tuple in a $K_4$-type $t$ is called a {\it card} of $t$.
-If no confusion arises, we represent a $K_4$-type by any of its cards.
-A $K_4$-type is {\it TMC} if its six colors are pairwise different.
-The card $abcde\!f$ is represented in two possible ways, (see left half of Figure 1): {\bf (a)} either as a copy of $K_4$ each of whose edges bears a color; {\bf (b)} or, more succinctly, by keeping only the locations of the color denominations in (a) inside a prototypical rectangular frame.
+If no confusion arises, we represent a $K_4$-type by one of its cards.
+A card $abcde\!f$ will be represented: {\bf (i)} either as a tetrahedron each of whose edges bears a color, as in Figure 2(a); {\bf (ii)} or by keeping only the locations of the colors in (i) in an enclosure, as shown in Figure 2(b).

-The colors in Figure 1(a) split into three different pairs of opposite colors: $\{a,d\}$, $\{b,e\}$, $\{c,\!f\}$, (opposite in the sense that each pair is held by a corresponding pair of edges of $K_4$ with no vertices in common, the remaining edges forming a 4-cycle).
+The colors in Figure 2(a) split into three different pairs of opposite colors: $\{a,d\}$, $\{b,e\}$, $\{c,\!f\}$, (opposite in the sense that each pair is held by a corresponding pair of edges of $K_4$ with no vertices in common, the remaining edges forming a 4-cycle).

-Any 6-multiset of $\N$ determines {\it at most} one $K_4$-type (of $\Z$).
-This is not true for $\Z_n$ in place of $\Z$: the two TMC $K_4$-types $123645$ and $246153$ of $\Z_{13}$, represented in Figures 1(a$_1$) and 1(a$_2$), respectively, are different but have the same underlying (multi)set.
+Any 6-multiset of $\N$ determines {\it at most} one $K_4$-type of $\Z$.
+This is not true for $(\Z_n,[k])$ in place of $(\Z,\N)$.
+For example, the two rainbow $K_4$-types $123645$ and $246153$ of $\Z_{13}$ represented in Figures 2(c$_1$) and 2(c$_2$), respectively, are distinct but have the same underlying multiset.